 Of course, music production is probably the closest field to a ‘creative science’, but it doesn’t mean you have to do everything at once.
-By this same token, it’s absolutely key that you are able to set yourself deadlines and reward yourself at every stage.
+By the same token, it’s absolutely key that you are able to set yourself deadlines and reward yourself at every stage.

-As I mentioned earlier, aim to achieve one thing at a time, tell yourself, “Tonight I’m just going to create ten lead sounds, and that’s it.”
+As I mentioned earlier, aim to achieve one thing at a time.
+Tell yourself, “Tonight I’m just going to create ten lead sounds, and that’s it."
 Then move on.